jetpham/noisebell/README.md

 ## Features

 - GPIO circuit monitoring with configurable pin
-- Webhook notifications with retry mechanism
+- Webhook notifications with retry mechanism and exponential backoff
 - REST API for managing webhook endpoints
 - API endpoints for actively polling status and health
 - Daily rotating log files
-- Cross-compilation support for Raspberry Pi deploymentk
+- Cross-compilation support for Raspberry Pi deployment
-- Software Deboucing to prevent noisy switch detection
+- Software debouncing to prevent noisy switch detection
+- Concurrent webhook delivery for improved performance
+- Comprehensive logging and error reporting

 ## How it works